surdu/spawn/readme.md

 After you provide all this info, you'll have a fresh copy of the `hello-spawn` project spawned in your current folder.

-This is pretty much alt there is to it, for now at least.
+This is pretty much all there is to it, for now at least.